Chakravarthy (2017 film): Critical response

 The writer Shashiprasad SM of Deccan Chronicle rated the film 1.2/5 stars and stated that "Probably a similar film made in the past, which was 'quite' impressive, spoils the fun of watching this one.
 "And described the performance of the characters that "Darshan has poured his acting skills to his best, but largely the making of it and probably a similar film made in the past."

 The writer Shyam Prasad of Bangalore Mirror rated the film 3/5 stars and stated that "Darshan's maturity shows in some scenes and he is as convincing a screen don anyone can be.
 Dinakar reminds of his father Toogudeepa Srinivas.
 Arjun Janya's music adds value to the film and so does the presence of a top-star cast that includes Aditya, Kumar Bangarappa and Srujan Lokesh.
 Chintan makes a promising debut as a commercial movie director.
 Chakravarthy may not be the best, even in terms of a commercial potboiler, but it has enough ammunition to be a cracker for Darshan's fans."

 The writer Sunayana Suresh of Times of India rated the film 2.5/5 stars and stated that "Darshan looks like he has given his all for the film, what with sporting multiple looks and dedicating many days to live his role as Chakravarthy.
 Sadly, his effort seems futile at times, because of the amateurish narrative.
-One could have had a rather slick, edgy story that re-creates a partly fictionalized version of the Bengaluru underworld.
+One could have had a rather slick, edgy story that re-creates a partly fictionalized version of the Bangalore underworld.
 Instead, the makers have fallen prey to some usual tricks adopted in commercial capers that dilute the second half.
 But, if you're the sort who wants a treat of masala moments on screen, this could be worth your visit to the screens."